LightWare-Optoelectronics/sf40-samples/README.md

-# sf40-samples
+# Overview
-Samples for interfacing with the SF40.
+These samples are for the newer model of SF40/C (Serial number S40-14500 and beyond).